peacefulbelovedfish/TheConspiratorium/data/towns/belford/npcs/RennaDainhart.md

 - That **the growing instability in Farheim will reach her city sooner than expected.**

 ### **Connections & Secrets:**
-- **Renna is deeply involved in Belford’s politics**, though **it’s unclear if she realizes Ellis Fairweather is using her as an information source.**
+- **Renna is deeply involved in Belford’s politics**, though **it’s unclear if she realizes [Ellis Fairweather](../npcs/EllisFairweather.md) is using her as an information source.**
-- **She may or may not be a willing accomplice in the Stop Vecna movement.**
+- **She may or may not be a willing accomplice in the Stop Karsus movement.**
 - **She is one of the key voices keeping Belford neutral in external affairs**, but **that neutrality may not last.**
-- **The Countess keeps Renna in political circles, ensuring certain diplomatic moves favor anti-Vecna forces without making them obvious.**
+- **[The Countess](../npcs/SylwenFaelar.md) keeps Renna in political circles, ensuring certain diplomatic moves favor anti-Karsus forces without making them obvious.**

 ### **Notable Features:**
 - **Highly articulate**, with a **controlled yet inviting voice.**